Last Updated: October 27, 2022

-If you are a bird lover, you might already know that a birdbath with fresh warm water in the winter season can be a major attraction for the feathery cuties.
+If you are a bird lover, you might already know that a heated bird bath in the winter season can be a major attraction for feathery cuties.

-My favorite is the API Bucket Birdbath De-Icer because of its versatile features but you can go for any product that fulfills quality parameters and is affordable.
+My favorite is the API Bucket bird bath heater because of its versatile features, but you can go for any product that fulfills quality parameters and is affordable.

 - My Picks For The Best Bird Bath Heaters & De-Icers In The Market